Additive structure of non-monogenic simplest cubic fields: Consequences

 For the conjugate $\rho^2\rho'^2\alpha(0,r)''^2$, we similarly see that for $\frac{a}{3}+1\leq r\leq \frac{5(a-3)}{9}-1$, we obtain

 for $a\geq 34$.
 This implies $\frac{5(a-3)}{9}\leq r\leq \frac{2a}{3}-1$, i.e., the second case in our statement. \end{proof}

 In Lemmas \ref{lem:pythunitexcept}, \ref{lem:pythmono}, \ref{lem:pythline} and \ref{lem:pythtriangle}, we have found some of the squares totally smaller than $\gamma$.
 There can exist other squares $\omega^2\in\O_K$ satisfying $\gamma\succeq \omega^2$; however, these squares can be determined from elements derived so far.
-In particular, every such $\omega$ can be written as $\omega=\sum_{i=1}^n \beta_i$ where elements $\beta_i$ are square roots of squares found in above lemmas.
-Moreover, we can assume that all $\beta_i$ in this decomposition have the same signature.
-By the signature of an element $\alpha\in K$, we mean the triple $(\text{sgn}(\alpha),\text{sgn}(\alpha'),\text{sgn}(\alpha''))$, where $\text{sgn}$ is the signum function.
-In the following, we will also replace $1$ and $-1$ in this triple by symbols $+$ and $-$.
+To see this, we recall the following notions: \begin{itemize} \item By the signature of an element $\alpha\in K$, we mean the triple $(\text{sgn}(\alpha),\text{sgn}(\alpha'),\text{sgn}(\alpha''))$, where $\text{sgn}$ is the signum function.
+We will replace $1$ and $-1$ in this triple by symbols $+$ and $-$. \item For a signature $\sigma$, an element in $\mathcal{O}_K$ is $\sigma$-indecomposable if it cannot be written as a sum of two elements in $\mathcal{O}_K$ with signature $\sigma$ (see, for instance, \cite{tinkovapyth}). \end{itemize} Every $\sigma$-decomposable integer $\omega\in\mathcal{O}_K$ is a sum of $\sigma$-indecomposable elements, say $\omega=\sum_{i=1}^n \beta_i$, each of which is associated with a totally positive indecomposable in Theorem \ref{teolistindec} (since simplest cubic fields have units of all signatures).
+Now, if we assume that $\gamma\succeq\omega^2$, then $\gamma\succeq\beta_i^2$, so the elements $\beta_i$ in this decomposition are square roots of squares found in the above lemmas.

 Therefore,

 for every $1\leq i,j\leq n$.
 Thus, to determine all the remaining squares totally smaller than $\gamma$, it is enough for each possible signature \begin{enumerate}[(1)] \item to take all square roots of squares from Lemmas \ref{lem:pythunitexcept}, \ref{lem:pythmono}, \ref{lem:pythline} and \ref{lem:pythtriangle} with this signature, \item to study the element $(\beta_i+\beta_j)^2$ for all pairs of elements $\beta_i$ and $\beta_j$ from \ref{signatureset}. \begin{itemize} \item If $(\beta_i+\beta_j)^2\succ \gamma$ for all such pairs, then we do not get any additional square totally smaller than $\gamma$.
 In the following proof, we will sometimes show that $\beta_i^2,\beta_j^2\succ \frac{1}{2}\gamma$, from which $(\beta_i+\beta_j)^2\succ \gamma$ follows. \item Otherwise, we can get more squares.
 However, we will see that for $\gamma$, this can occur only in one trivial case. \end{itemize} \end{enumerate} Moreover, $\alpha$ and $-\alpha$ produce the same square, so it suffices to study only one of every pair of (mutually opposite) signatures; e.g., instead of studying both elements with signatures $(+,+,+)$ and $(-,-,-)$, it is enough to examine those with the signature $(+,+,+)$.